 Students are not allowed to participate in any classes involving patient contact until all required immunization documentation has been received by the TTUHSC Office of Institutional Health.
-All students entering Texas Tech University Health Sciences Center School of Medicine must provide documentation of the required immunizations and results of the required titers.
+All students entering Texas Tech University Health Sciences Center School of Medicine must provide proof of immunity documentation and/or the results of required titers.

-- Tetanus/diphtheria booster within 10 years of matriculation - Tdap (tetanus, diphtheria and pertussis), one time dose as an adult (starting year 2005) - Measles-Mumps-Rubella (MMR), 2 doses OR protective antibody titer - Hepatitis B series (3 shots) OR protective antibody titer - 2-step Tuberculin skin test (PPD) minimum of 7 days apart (if you haven't had TB test within the past 12 months) OR documented physician diagnosis of disease OR chest X-ray in the past year following prior positive skin test - Varicella (Chicken Pox), 2 doses OR protective antibody titer - Meningococcal (MCV), within the last 5 years required for adults 22 years of age and younger - Influenza vaccine
+- Tetanus/diphtheria booster within 10 years of matriculation - Tdap (tetanus, diphtheria and pertussis), one time dose as an adult (starting year 2005) - Measles-Mumps-Rubella (MMR), protective antibody titer - Hepatitis B surface antibody, protective antibody titer - 2-step Tuberculin skin test (PPD) minimum of 7 days apart (if you haven't had TB test within the past 12 months) OR documented physician diagnosis of disease OR chest X-ray in the past year following prior positive skin test - Varicella (Chicken Pox), protective antibody titer - Meningococcal (MCV), within the last 5 years required for adults 22 years of age and younger - Influenza vaccine